Many ritualswill go on during New Year’s holiday in Japan, and “Kakizome” (書き初め) is one of them.

 Hold the brush

 There are two ways to hold the brush, Tanko-hou and Soukou-hou.
 With Japanese calligraphy, hold the brush on higher than half-length, and don’t tilt too much.

 Hold the brush with the thumb and forefinger, and lightly place the rest three fingers.
 It is similar to hold chopsticks and pencils, but be careful not to overly tilt the brush like holding a pencil.
 This way is suitable for writing fine letters.

-Hold the brush from with thumb, forefinger, and middle finger.
-In this way, the brush is more stable so that it’s easy to carry and handle the brush (tip).
-This way is suitable to draw Chinese characters which have several strokes, steeps, and pauses.
-In my way of the picture above is this type.
+Hold the brush with the thumb, forefinger, and middle finger.
+This way has more stability so that it’s easy to carry and handle the brush and its tip.
+This way is suitable to draw Chinese characters that have several strokes, steeps, and pauses.
+The picture above is this holding type.

 Dip the brush in the ink

-It needs little time to get used to knowing the right amount of the ink soken the brush, it also varies depends on the paper, the brush, and the ink.
+It needs little time to get used to knowing the proper amount of ink absorbed because it varies depends on the type of paper, the brush, and the ink that you use.